 The world produces multitudes of figures and ideas, historical and contemporary, deserving of praise and celebration, but also scorn and ridicule.
 All the Confederate statues should not fall, because if our public spaces are to reflect our history, they should reflect all of it.
 This argument does not necessitate all Confederate statues stay where they are; indeed they’re often in places designed to antagonize rather than instigate discussion, but they mustn’t be destroyed.
 The solution is not less history, but more history.
 Moreover, if we are to retroactively punish historical figures for their crimes and ideas, where will it stop?
-Even Lincoln was not infallible, sincere as he was, but we needn’t go that far; it’s not much further down the list past figures like Lee and Davies that names like Washington and Jefferson start to appear.
+Even Lincoln was not infallible, sincere as he was, but we needn’t go that far; it’s not much further down the 'naughty list' past figures like Lee and Davies that names like Washington and Jefferson start to appear.

 The present is the product of history, and the problems of the past were as complicated as those of the present.
 Thus, the arguments of history need to be pitted against each other in open debate.
 A figure like Lee in monumental debate with a figure like Douglass or Paine is a no contest.
 That these contests are not displayed in the open allows for the sorting hat of ignorance to choose sides for people.